wso2/docs-choreo-dev/en/pe-docs/docs/monitoring-and-insights/delivery-insights/configure-dora-metrics.md

 ![CIO dashboard](../../assets/img/monitoring-and-insights/engineering-insights/cio-dashboard.png){.cInlineImage-full}

-You can view DORA metrics in Choreo to use as KPIs to measure your organization's DevOps team's performance.
+You can view DORA metrics in Choreo to use as Key Performer Indicators (KPIs) to measure your organization's DevOps team's performance.
 Choreo enables this feature by default for all organizations.
 DORA includes the following four key metrics that are regarded as the most important metrics to indicate team performance:

 - Deployment Frequency: How often an organization successfully releases to production
 - Lead Time for Changes: The amount of time it takes a commit to get into production